risgk/digital-synth-vra8-n/README.md

 ## Change History

 - v2.4.0 (Major Changes)
+    - Add the FILE EXPORT function to VRA8-N CTRL
     - Rename the constants for CCs
     - Introduce NewEnvGen (Level changes are smoother than the original EnvGen)
     - Improve the ANALOG_INPUT_REVERSED option of mode-VC